 This can be literally called a probiotic-rich alternative for tofu, which can be used in multiple recipes.

-Needed another reason to dive into pickles?
+Needed another reason to dive into fermented pickled veggies?
 The presence of probiotics should make it well worth it for you.
+The homemade ones are the best.

 8. Miso Soup